CihanErenler/react-e-commerce/README.md

 # ![logo](https://github.com/CihanErenler/react-e-commerce/blob/master/src/assets/hanci.svg) E-commerce website

 Hanci is a furniture e-commerce website where the user can search through numerous of products purchese purhase them.
-The project was builted with React.js
+The project was built with React.js

 # Preview